DanielGilchrist/tanda_cli/README.md

 Then
 1. Clone the repository
+2. Run `shards install`
-2. Run `./scripts/build_prod.sh`
+3. Run `./scripts/build_prod.sh`
-3. You now have a release build!
+4. You now have a release build!
 This can be run with `./bin/tanda_cli` assuming you're in the root directory of this repository

 ## Usage
 Upon running any command for the first time, you will be taken through an authentication flow where you will need to enter your username and password.